mhuff17861/mhuff17861.github.io/README.md

 - Node Package Manager 8.12^
 - Python 3.10 (Go higher at your own risk, newest at time of original development)
 - Postgre Database 14.0^
+- Chrome and Firefox for automated selenium testing

 ## Setup (aiming to automate later, check full-automation branch)